bmedicke/quantum_cryptography/readme.md

 * after sharing the key a test if performed:
   * if anybody was listening the key is discarded
-  * if not they have a new key to communicate with
+  * if not they now have a new key to communicate with
 * the reason why this works is because **any measurement on a quantum object leaves a trace**
   * it is impossible to read information traveling over a quantom channel without perturbing it